doc-math144/vscode-w-py/README.md

 - Ensure all paths in `main.py` are correctly set.
 - Verify that the Dolphin setup URL is correct and accessible.
 - Check the logs for any error messages and resolve them accordingly.
-- If window controls don't work, ensure pywin32 is properly installed
-- For window detection issues, try restarting the emulator
-- Check Windows permissions if window manipulation fails

 ## License